ionos-deploy-now/documentation/content/docs/github-actions-customization.md

           node-version: v16.x
 ```

 ### Build environment variables
 #### Description
 Key value pairs accessible during your build for behavior customization or connecting to APIs.
 They can be either stored as plain text or, if sensitive, stored as [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 #### How to edit
-Navigate to the dependency set up or build execution steps in `.github/workflows/deploy-now.yaml` for `workflow v1` or `.github/workflows/[project-name]-build.yaml` for `workflow v2`.
-List key-value-pairs below `env:`
+Navigate to the dependency set up or build execution steps and list key-value-pairs below `env:`.
 #### Example
 ``` yaml
       - name: Build PHP assets